TyGuS/suslik/README.md

-                           dump entire proof search trace to a json file; default: none --memo <value>           enable memoization; default: true --lexi <value>           use lexicographic termination metric (as opposed to total size); default: false --certTarget <value>     set certification target; default: none --certDest <value>       write certificate to path; default: none
+                           dump entire proof search trace to a json file; default: none --memo <value>           enable memoization; default: true --lexi <value>           use lexicographic termination metric (as opposed to total size); default: false --certTarget <value>           set certification target; default: none (options: htt | vst | iris) --certDest <value>             specify the directory in which to store the certificate file; default: none --certHammerPure <value>       use hammer to solve pure lemmas instead of admitting them (HTT only); default: false --certSetRepr <value>          use SSReflect's perm_eq to represent set equality (HTT only); default: false

   --help                         prints the help reference